-The Juanicipio Project has recently signed two agreements with the Fresnillo City Council and their Directorates of Economic and Agricultural Development.
-The project is collaborating directly with the municipality on productive ventures that include the formation of new micro-enterprises (tailoring, handicrafts and Mexican-style chorizo) and 25 new family garden projects.
-An additional 25 small backyard poultry farms will be developed in 2021.
-Further community assessments will be carried out to map entrepreneurs that meet the microenterprise development project criteria.
+The Juanicipio Project has two agreements with the Fresnillo City Council and their Directorates of Economic and Agricultural Development.
+The capacity building project collaborates directly with the municipality on productive ventures that include the formation of new microenterprises (sewing, handicrafts, bakery, barbershop, and jewelry and craft workshop).
+Further community assessments will be carried out in 2022 to map entrepreneurs that meet the microenterprise development project criteria.